ItaiHammer/global-clock/README.md

 Clock.getDate(false); // 5:00 PM
 ```

-If the length is `undefined` the length would automaticly output in this format `5:00:00 PM`
+If the withSeconds is `undefined` time would automaticly output in this format `5:00:00 PM`

 -   `location` _not required_, _not case sensitive_ - Location is the location where you want the time from.